gnebbia/nmap_tutorial/README.md

  nmap --mtu 24 223.23.23.12
 ```
 Since the TCP Header is 20 bytes, the packet sent is split into 3
-fragments, when using the “-f” flag.
+fragments, when using the "-f" flag.

 When using fragmentation we must pay attention to two potential
 issues: